Skip to content

 Many GOV.UK pages show which department or agency has written the guidance and this should be used as the author if present.
 If not, use HM Government.
 Follow the same principles as for the downloadable documents above regarding common abbreviations of departments etc. There is usually a published date or last updated date at the bottom of the webpage.
 Use whichever year is the later.
 If no date is given, use the abbreviation n.d.

 Name of department/agency/commission - common abbreviations acceptable (Year) Title of web page in sentence case.
-Available online: URL [Accessed date].
+URL [Accessed date].

-BEIS (2014) Policy impacts of prices and bills: How costs to the consumer are affected by changes in energy and climate policy.
-Available online: https://www.gov.uk/guidance/policy-impacts-on-prices-and-bills [Accessed 15/5/2019].
+BEIS (2014) Policy impacts of prices and bills: How costs to the consumer are affected by changes in energy and climate policy. https://www.gov.uk/guidance/policy-impacts-on-prices-and-bills [Accessed 15 Jun 2024].

 There are so many different non-governmental organisations that a fixed template is difficult to create.
 Adapt the one below as necessary, trying to keep the styling consistent:

 Name of organisation - common abbreviations acceptable (Year) Title of document (Full date of document, Official number if given).
-City or country published: Publisher.
-Available online: URL [Accessed date].
+URL [Accessed date].

 Health documents

-Note that common abbreviations for health organisations such as NHS or NMC should only be used as corporate author names if they have been written in full within the text of the document and the abbreviation given.
+Note that common abbreviations for health organisations such as NHS or NMC should only be used as author names if they have been written in full within the text of the document and the abbreviation given.
 For example Nursing and Midwifery Council (NMC, 2015) or (Nursing and Midwifery Council [NMC], 2015).
-Generally, if you are only referring to an organisation once, use the full title in your in-text citation and your reference list; if you are repeating it, use the abbreviation after the first occurrence and in your reference list (though write in full if giving as a publisher).
+Generally, if you are only referring to an organisation once, use the full title in your in-text citation and your reference list; if you are repeating it, use the abbreviation after the first occurrence and in your reference list.

 Most codes of practice are available online and you will give a URL.
-If you do happen to access a paper copy, then give the publisher information.
+If you do happen to access a paper copy, just omit that and give the name of the publisher instead (this is often the author organisation in full - if you have already given it in full, you don't need to give it again).

 Name of institution - common abbreviations acceptable (Year) Title of code.
-Available online: URL [Accessed date].
+URL [Accessed date].

 OR

 Name of institution - common abbreviations acceptable (Year) Title of code.
-City published: Publisher.
+Publisher.

 HSCIC (2014) Code of practice on confidential information.
-Exeter: Health and Social Care Information Centre.
+Health and Social Care Information Centre.

 Name of institution - common abbreviations acceptable (Year) Title of policy document.
-Available online: URL [Accessed date].
+URL [Accessed date].

 Name of institution - common abbreviations acceptable (Year) Title of document (Official number if present).
-Available online: URL [Accessed date].
+URL [Accessed date].

-Authorship (Year) Title of report (Official number if available).
-City published: Publisher.
-Available online: URL [Accessed date].
+Authorship (Year) Title of report (Official number if provided).
+URL [Accessed date].

 There are several other types of official publication from the NHS and associated bodies.
 Just follow the basic guidelines below.